LolJohn11/FGCasterOverlay/README.md

 	* 2XKO
 * Built-in templates include basic animations, which you can adjust or build upon if needed.
 * Easy to edit or create your own templates using HTML, CSS, and JS.
-	* Includes "EzColor" template for fast customization if you just want to tweak the colors.
+* Just want to tweak the colors?
+Easy to do by editing CSS files, no coding knowledge required.
 ### 📋 Planned Features
 * Localization support
 * Integrations with Start.gg and Challonge